MisterTigre/Project-INTERACT/documentation/public_api/story.md

     "delay": "number",
-    "msg": "str", // The message to send the module (see module messages) "payload": "object", // The payload of the message (see module messages) "choicesDestinations": ["str", ...] // A list of story event ids.
+    "msg": "str", // The message to send the module (see module messages) "payload": "object", // The payload of the message (see module messages) "choiceDestinations": ["str", ...] // A list of story event ids.
 The id of the event to jump to depending on the choice result
 }
 ```